LuBiBi98/User-manual-for-V5A-radio/README.md

 # User-manual-for-V5A-radio
 Some important information about V5A

-If you are a non Chinese Mainland user:
+--If you are a non Chinese Mainland user:
 Please download all the documentation on this page as a reference for the use and assembly of the V5A radio.

 **Regarding the hardware version: